Group Therapy

-Group therapy offers unique benefits including developing new skills, increasing motivation, along with promoting mutual support and encouragement.
-Across a range of presenting concerns, group therapy can help individuals learn new skills and replace old, less helpful, habits.
-The group format allows members to not only learn from the facilitators, but also learn from each other.
+Group therapy offers unique benefits, including opportunities to enhance social skills, or to obtain other skills, knowledge, resources, and the mutual support and encouragement necessary for addressing a wide range of common problems in living.
+The group format allows members to not only learn from the facilitators but from each other, while new habits are developed and other less helpful habits are discarded.
 Because the format allows a clinician to work with several individuals at the same time, groups are much more affordable than individual psychotherapy.

-Our Dialectical Behavioral Therapy (DBT) Skills group (one for teens and their parents) helps members progress in learning and applying coping skills to daily life stressors.
+• Our Dialectical Behavioral Therapy (DBT) Skills group for teens and their parents helps members progress in learning and applying coping skills to daily life stressors.
 Clients progress through a workbook alongside their guardians until graduating from the program.
-Click here for more information on our DBT group.
+More information on the DBT group.

-Our Managing Stress and Anxiety group focuses on coping with daily life stress through cognitive behavioral therapy (CBT).
-This program does not require a diagnosis as it helps clients cope with a variety of mental health issues and negative emotions.
-Click here for more information about this group.
+• Our Managing Stress and Anxiety group is appropriate for individuals who are interested in obtaining skills and resources necessary for coping with daily life stress.
+This group will also be helpful for clients who are on the wait list for individual therapy.
+It does not require a diagnosis as it helps clients cope with a variety of mental health issues and negative emotions.
+More information about the Managing Stress and Anxiety group.

 Interested individuals are encouraged to ask our CPS intake staff about groups that may be helpful for their specific concerns.